sodadata/docs/soda-library/how-library-works.md

 ---
 layout: default
-title: How Soda Library works
+title: How Soda works
-description: Learn Soda Library Basics, Soda Library Operation, Soda Library Automation and Integration with orchestration tools and Soda Cloud.
+description: Learn Soda Library Basics, Soda Library Operation, Soda Library Automation and Soda Cloud.
 parent: Soda Library
 redirect_from: /soda-core/how-core-works.html
 ---

-# How Soda Library works
+# How Soda works
 *Last modified on {% last_modified_at %}*

 **Soda Library** is Python library and CLI tool that enables Data Engineers to test data for quality where and when they need to.
 The **Soda Agent** is a containerized Soda Library that you deploy in a Kubernetes cluster, so the behavior described below for Soda Library is more or less the same for Soda Agent.